limuzi1992/Database-for-Bioinformatics/README.md

 # Database-for-Bioinformatics
-Data and Scripts for constructing a SQL database and building a website to query the database
+Data and Scripts for constructing a SQL protein database and building a website to query the database